When you arrive at Chennai International airport you will be welcomed and transported the hotel.

 There is another side to this little town of Srirangam.
 Visit the busy bazaars with gorgeous fabric shops clothing, religious items, jewelers, tea and drink and plastic toys for sale.
 See Brahmin’s houses, Brahmin priests clothed in white, offering a blessing in exchange for a little donation, learning centers, schools, holy tanks etc. The temple elephants roaming about with their riders (mahouts) also add to the life of the charming town as they also offer to bless the pilgrims.

-Today, we drive to the rural area of Tamilnadu in the Chettinad region and you are sure to enjoy the ride from Tanjore to Chettinad.
-Along the way your eyes will behold the most wonderful landscape and you can take a bite of a roasted cashew purchased from a family by the roadside.
+Today, we drive to the rural area of Tamil Nadu in the Chettinad region and you are sure to enjoy the ride from Tanjore to Chettinad.
+Along the way you will see the most wonderful landscape and you can take a bite of a roasted cashew purchased from a family by the roadside.